 Peby Faugeres Vineyards, Terroir, Grapes, Winemaking

 The vines are planted to a density of 6,600 vines per hectare on the St. Emilion Castillon plateau.
-It’s closest neighbors, which are all in walking distance are Valandraud, Fleur Cardinale and Rol Valentin.
+Its closest neighbors, which are all within walking distance are Valandraud, Fleur Cardinale, and Rol Valentin.

-Serving and Decanting Chateau Peby Faugeres with Wine and Food Pairings
+Serving Chateau Peby Faugeres with Wine and Food Pairings

 Château Péby Faugères Wine Tasting Notes